Fort Lyon, Colorado

 Fort Lyon is an unincorporated community and U.S. Post Office in Bent County, Colorado, United States.

 History

 A post office called Fort Lyon was established in 1862.
 The Fort Lyon Post Office had the ZIP Code 81038, though the zip code for nearby Las Animas (81054) is also used.

 The community was named after Nathaniel Lyon, an officer in the American Civil War.

 The ghost town of Sheridan, in Logan County, Kansas, became a railhead for westbound freight to the Santa Fe Trail on a 120 mi wagon road to the area.

-Some German prisoners of war were buried at Fort Lyon and built furniture and worked on local roads.
+Some German prisoners of war built furniture, worked on local roads and were buried at Fort Lyon.

 Geography

-Fort Lyon is located at (38.096741,-103.152008).

 Climate

 According to the Köppen Climate Classification system, Fort Lyon has a semi-arid climate, abbreviated "BSk" on climate maps.